dvansoye/Git-Obsidian/prompt-portfolio/prometheusPrompt.md

 - **URL:** [https://arxiv.org/html/2503.19607v2](https://arxiv.org/html/2503.19607v2)

 Why it is on target: I am very interested in Recursive Self Improvement and Humans + AI (which the report calls a Human-Machine Team).
 I liked the idea of an After-Action Review and incorporated it into this very prompt.
 As you can see, this text is under the heading of After-Action Review.

+## Off-Target List

+1. Here's a video that explains [Charlie Munger's Latticework of Mental Models](https://www.youtube.com/watch?v=NBo0fpIlcEg).
+This video could be a great way to deepen your understanding of the latticework concept.

+Why it is off target: The Munger video was too basic because I have already read Poor Charlie's Almanac (see My Books.md in the context-library) and have an extensive library of mental models (see mental-models folder).
+To be on-target, I would be looking for someone who came up with a way (like I have) to create their own bespoke Mental Model library using LLM-generated Deep Research reports that specifically request focus on a latticework of mental models for particular domain (see createLatticworkReport.md and extractMentalModels.md in the prompt-profolio library).

 ```